Updated: May 11

 As with all of my web development work, I follow strict design criteria with a set of tasks that should lead me to a high-quality end product.

 Styling / User Interface / UX / Usability

 Navigation / interactivity

 Graphics & typographic solutions

 4. DESIGN NOTES + EARLY SCAMPS 1

-I used a good-old-fashioned notepad to jot down my initial thoughts and questions for the client so to better understand the purpose of the site.
+To better understand the site's purpose, I used a good old-fashioned notepad to jot down my initial thoughts and questions for the client.
 This was essential to deciding on my styling, UI and UX strategy.

 5. DEVELOPING LAYOUTS / THUMBNAILING

 Thumbnailing - a process of exploration of interactive elements and page composition.
 Its stripped-down nature allows for quick capture of ideas.